richierichh/richierichh/README.md

 Software Developer @ Dayforce (January 2024 - August 2024) - Worked on the scheduling team.
 I fixed bugs and converted Fitnesse test scripts to SpecFlow using React, C# and SQL.

-Software Developer @ CIBC Capital Markets (September 2023 - December 2023) - Developing a machine learning chatbot using python to take user text prompts to automate sql queries for the FIT database of live trades
+Software Developer @ CIBC Capital Markets (September 2023 - December 2023) - Developed a machine learning chatbot using python to take user text prompts to automate sql queries for the FIT database of live trades

 Web Developer @ Civiconnect (January 2023 - April 2023) - Built websites for businesses and implemented strapi (headless cms) for easy modifications of web components